aflaxman/dp_2020_census/plugged_text.md

 exploration was not comprehensive.
 Therefore, it is possible that some other test statistic would demonstrate a larger empirical privacy loss than we have found with our approach.
-Our approach also assumes that the residuals for different locations is generalizable to the residuals from the same location when run with different data.
+Our approach also assumes that the residuals for different locations in a single run are an acceptable proxy for the residuals from the same location across multiple runs.
 Although these are certainly different, we suspect that the difference is sufficiently small as to not affect our estimates substantially.

 Conclusion